-With territories so expansive that the sun genuinely never set on all of them at once (Gandhi suggested that God didn't trust them in the dark), the British Empire at its peak encompassed extraordinary human, geographical, social and cultural diversity.
+With territories so expansive that the sun genuinely never set on all of them at once (Gandhi suggested that God didn't trust the British in the dark), the British Empire at its peak encompassed extraordinary human, geographical, social and cultural diversity.
 Until 1962, it was also -- at least in theory, and as seen from London -- a single zone of free human movement.
 Here we will set the stage for closer scrutiny of migration in imperial settings by exploring the emergence and decline of 'imperial citizenship'.

 - Marjory Harper and Stephen Constantine, Migration and Empire (Oxford: OUP, 2010), 'Introduction: The British Empire and Empire Migration, 1815-the 1960s', 1-10.
 NOTE: this very short and useful reading is now an e-book, but may have a single-user license.
 Please leave yourself time to read/copy it -- and if you happen to borrow the Library copy, please return it promptly for your peers.
 Thanks!

 - ARCHIVE GROUP 2: Irina Spector-Marks, '“The Indian’s Own Magna Carta”: Britishness and imperial citizenship in diasporic print culture, 1900–1914', Journal of Colonialism and Colonial History, vol. 16 no. 3, 2015.
 Project MUSE, doi:10.1353/cch.2015.0040

 - Laura Tabili, 'A Homogenous Society?
 Britain's Internal "Others"' in Catherine Hall and Sonya Rose, At Home with the Empire: Metropolitan Culture and the Imperial World (Cambridge: CUP, 2006), 53-76.
 E-book (and see the 'Introduction' to this volume for a useful sketch of the historiography!)